-In accordance with that tradition, Susie is, in the spirit of generosity, offering the teachings, time and service.
+In accordance with that tradition, Susie, Jennifer and Lawrence are, in the spirit of generosity, offering their teachings, time and service.
 The fee just covers the retreat costs: food, teacher travel, supplies, and incidental expenses.
-After the retreat, there is the opportunity for participants to practice generosity in offering financial support to the teacher in appreciation.
-The Dana you contribute provides essential support for the teacher to continue her Dharma service.
+After the retreat, there is the opportunity for participants to practice generosity in offering financial support to the teacher, cook and wilderness guide in appreciation.
+The Dana you contribute provides essential support for them to continue their Dharma service.
 It will be warmly and gratefully received.
 There is no "suggested donation," and no donation is required to participate.